Your Questions About Teenage Skin Care Spots

 — Et Voila!
 Face is clean.
 The steam loosened the dirt/oil in pores, carrier oil delivered oils to the pores, bound to the dirt/oil and carried it to the surface.
 Your skin should feel supple and moist.

-— You can add what you like to your face after this, acne medications (which will now be penetrated deeper into face, because pores are less clogged), moisturizers, etc. After I cleanse at night I place on Tazorac and Benzaclin.
+— You can add what you like to your face after this, acne medications (which will now be penetrated deeper into face, because pores are less clogged), moisturizers, etc. After I cleanse at night I put on Tazorac and Benzaclin.

 All the Best.